Myanmar junta on backfoot as ethnic rebels capture key base – DW – 08/07/2024

 The coup sparked mass protests, which evolved into a major anti-junta uprising, particularly in regions dominated by ethnic minorities.

-Those opposing the military regime have formed alliances, including ethnic groups and civilian-led defense forces.
+Those opposing the military regime have formed alliances comprising ethnic groups and civilian-led defense forces.

-The civil war is estimated to have claimed the lives of over 5,000 civilians so far.
-Millions have been internally displaced and the economy lies in tatters.
+The civil war is estimated to have claimed the lives of over 5,000 civilians since 2021.
+Millions have been internally displaced and the country's economy lies in tatters.

-Some speculate that the fighting will now escalate and spread as the opposition groups target towns and cities that have long been considered the military's strongholds such as Myawaddy and Mandalay.
+Some speculate that the fighting will now escalate and spread as opposition groups target towns and cities that have long been considered the military's strongholds, such as Myawaddy and Mandalay.

 Myawaddy, located along the Myanmar-Thailand border, is a key trading post.
 It has already witnessed intense fighting, and was captured briefly in April by the Karen National Union.

-The same month, Myanmar's capital Naypyitaw came under an unprecedented attack after armed groups launched drone strikes targeting military installations in the city.
+The same month, Myanmar's capital Naypyitaw came under an unprecedented attack after armed groups launched drone strikes and targeted military installations in the city.

 Mandalay city, an economic hub and center of Burmese culture, lies just over 200 kilometers away from Lashio.